Jose Harris: Personal life and death

+Honours

+According to the historian Lawrence Goldman, Harris was "the foremost historian of the welfare state in Britain and the biographer of its architect, William Beveridge ...
+Many historians have written about the social institutions that formed the welfare state; many have written biographies of key contributors to public welfare.
+But very few have understood and explained the intellectual history of modern social policy, and none did it so fluently and with such a sure grasp of modern philosophy".

-Harris was elected a fellow of the British Academy in 1993.
-As of 2021, she is also a fellow of the Royal Historical Society.
+Harris was elected a Fellow of the British Academy in 1993.
+As of 2021, she was also a Fellow of the Royal Historical Society.
 She gave the Ford Lectures at the University of Oxford in 1996–1997 on "A Land of Lost Content?
 Visions of Civic Virtue from Ruskin to Rawls".
+She was the subject of a festschrift, Lawrence Goldman (ed.), Welfare and Social Policy in Britain Since 1870 (Oxford: Oxford University Press, 2019).